 Meredith R. Miller is a legal educator and business attorney.
 She is an Associate Professor and Director of Solo & Small Practice Initiatives at the Touro College, Jacob D. Fuchsberg Law Center.
 In addition, she is founder and principal of Miller Law, PLLC.

 Since beginning her career as a law professor in 2004, Meredith has taught law school classes in writing and research, contracts, civil procedure, business organizations and employment law.
-Her teaching has been recognized more than once with a “Professor of the Year” award from her students at the Touro College, Jacob D. Fuchsberg Law Center, where she is a faculty member.
+More recently, she has spearheaded the development of a curriculum for law students that intend to operate their own practices.
+Her teaching has been recognized more than once with a “Professor of the Year” award from her students.

 Meredith’s scholarly papers are widely cited in influential law journals and leading law school casebooks.
-Her writing focuses on contract doctrine and theory and business law; she has lectured on these topics throughout the world.
+Her writing focuses on contract, employment and business law; she has lectured on these topics throughout the world.

 Meredith passionately believes that her knowledge should extend beyond the classroom and her teaching aims to reflect the realties of law as it is actually practiced.
-In addition to her work as a law professor, Meredith has continued to work on a project basis with other attorneys who need assistance on dispositive motions and appeals.
-In her legal practice, Meredith leverages her background in business and commercial litigation to represent small businesses, start-ups and freelancers in transactional matters.
-She serves as Vice Chair of the LeGAL judicial screening panel and has trained as a mediator with Volunteer Lawyers for the Arts.
+In addition to her work as a law professor, Meredith has continued to consult on a project basis with other attorneys who need assistance on dispositive motions and appeals.
+In her legal practice, Meredith leverages her background in corporate and commercial litigation to represent small businesses, freelancers, startups and investors in transactional matters.
+She also has experience working with non-profit organizations.
+She currently serves as President of LeGaL, the LGBT Bar Association and Foundation of Greater New York.

 (May be considered attorney advertising.
 Prior results do not guarantee a similar outcome).